Identifying the Smallest Adversarial Load Perturbation that Renders DC-OPF Infeasible: Numerical Test Results

 \section{Numerical Test Results}

-The primary goal of this section is to demonstrate the validity of Theorem \ref{eq: th_simp}.
-We do so by solving Models \ref{model:minimum_perturbation} and \ref{model:epi} on PGLib test cases and comparing the resulting bounds.
-The only direct way to find the smallest adversarial attack $\delta^*$ is by solving Model \ref{model:minimum_perturbation} to global optimality with a spatial BaB solver.
-All simulated code is posted publicly on github\footnote{\url{https://github.com/SamChevalier/DCAttack}}.
+The primary goal of this section is to demonstrate the applicability of Theorem~\ref{eq: th_simp} to power flow problems of interest.
+We do so by solving Models~\ref{model:minimum_perturbation} and \ref{model:epi} on PGLib test cases and comparing the resulting bounds.
+The only direct way to find the smallest adversarial attack $\delta^*$ is by solving Model~\ref{model:minimum_perturbation} to global optimality with a spatial BaB solver.
+All simulated code is posted publicly on GitHub\footnote{\url{https://github.com/SamChevalier/DCAttack}}.